 Feel free to fork my Gist to get yourself started!

 I like to listen to records.
 I also like to listen to my records when I code.
-So recently, I said to myself, “How can I easily pipe audio between rooms in my house using my network and open source software?”
-The answer: FFmpeg!
+So recently, I said to myself,

 For the unfamiliar, FFmpeg is a complete, cross-platform solution to record, convert and stream audio and video.
 If you have a task that falls into any of those categories, FFmpeg can do it like no other!